Heat sealer: Seal quality

-Seal Strength Testing
+Seal strength testing

 The efficacy of heat seals is often detailed in governing specifications, contracts, and regulations.
 Quality management systems sometimes ask for periodic subjective evaluations: For example, some seals can be evaluated by a simple pull to determine the existence of a bond and the mechanism of failure.
 With some plastic films, observation can be enhanced by using polarized light which highlights the birefringence of the heat seal.
 Some seals for sensitive products require thorough verification and validation protocols that use quantitative testing.
 Test methods might include:

-Seal Strength per ASTM F88 and F2824
+Seal strength per ASTM F88 and F2824

-Seal Strength testing, also known as Peel Testing, measures the strength of seals within flexible barrier materials.
+Seal strength testing, also known as peel testing, measures the strength of seals within flexible barrier materials.
 This measurement can then be used to determine consistency within the seal, as well as evaluation of the opening force of the package system.
 Seal strength is a quantitative measure for use in process validation, process control and capability.
 Seal strength is not only relevant to opening force and package integrity, but to measuring the packaging processes’ ability to produce consistent seals.